Key takeaways

 Certain fats

-Next up on this list of foods that kill testosterone?
-Items that are high in certain fats.
-A 2017 study, for example, found that eating trans fats may lower testosterone levels in the body.
-Not only that, but consuming trans fats—which are found in processed foods—has been linked to systemic inflammation, which can negatively impact testosterone production.
+A 2017 study found that eating trans fats may be associated with lower testosterone levels in healthy men.
+Commonly found in processed and packaged foods, these fats have also been linked to systemic inflammation, which can negatively impact testosterone production.

 Alcohol